krizsan/spring-integration-scrutinized/README.md

 ### RendezvousChannelTests
 This type of message channel cause the producer of messages to block until a consumer has polled the message channel for the message.

-## Message Channel Interceptors
-Message channel interceptors can be used to intercept the sending and receiving of message to/from a message channel.
-Located in the package se.ivankrizsan.springintegration.channelinterceptors.

-### ExecutorChannelInterceptorTests
-Message channel interceptor that makes it possible to intercept asynchronous sending of messages to a subscriber.

-### WireTapInterceptorTests
-Wire-taps messages from the intercepted message channel, sending them to an additional message channel.

 ## Messages
 Examines the different types of messages.